-Alkaliphiles are organisms that thrive in alkaline environments, typically with a pH exceeding 9, and they tend to exhibit optimal growth even at a pH of as high as 10.
-These extremophiles can either be obligate or facultative depending on their capacity to tolerate alkaline conditions.
-Facultative alkaliphiles are capable of growing within a pH range of 7.0 to 9.5, while obligate alkaliphiles, like Bacillus krulwichiae, demonstrate their best growth between pH 10.0 and 12.0.
-Alkaliphiles often coexist with neutrophilic microorganisms under mildly alkaline pH conditions, thriving in specific extreme environments.
+Alkaliphiles are organisms that grow in alkaline habitats (pH > 9), usually showing optimal growth around a pH range up to 10.
+These extremophiles are classified into two main physiological groups: obligate and facultative alkaliphiles.
+Depending on their ability to tolerate alkaline habitats, these have been categorized as facultative and obligate.
+Facultative alkaliphiles can grow in the pH range of 7.0-9.5, whereas obligate alkaliphiles (e.g., Bacillus krulwichiae) have shown optimal growth between pH 10.0 and 12.0.
+Alkaliphiles may coexist with neutrophilic microorganisms such as under mild basic pH conditions and live in specific extreme environments.

 Alkaliphile bacteria have molecular defenses against high pH that include symporter (proteins that simultaneously transport two molecules across a membrane in the same direction) and antiporter (membrane protein that transports two molecules at the same time in the opposite direction) system activation.
-An electrochemical gradient of $Na^+$ and $H^+$ is produced by electrogenic antiporters, and the symporter system allows the uptake of $Na^+$ and other solutes into the cells.
-These systems enable the influx of protons and solutes inside the cell due to the alteration in the distribution of ions (e.g., $Na^+$ ), maintaining the hydro saline homeostasis and thermodynamic stability of the cell.
+An electrochemical gradient of Na+ and H+ is produced by electrogenic antiporters, and the symporter system allows the uptake of Na+ and other solutes into the cells.
+These systems enable the influx of protons and solutes inside the cell due to the alteration in the distribution of ions (e.g., Na+), maintaining the hydro saline homeostasis and thermodynamic stability of the cell.
 The transporters are controlled, probably by signaling from a transmembrane pH sensor (Orellana et al., 2018).
 Table 5 consists of extreme alkaliphiles, their pH at which they function and their potential use.